Monday, October 31, 2016

 - A woman is thrown through a glass cabinet.

 - A woman is hit and killed by a speeding car.

 When The Bough Breaks is nothing more than your run-of-the-mill obsession thriller.
 This movie could've been made for the Lifetime channel.
-The movie has possibly the worst ending for a film that I've seen in 2016.
-I'm actually shocked that the writer thought the ending wouldn't be hated and questioned.
+The movie has possibly the worst ending for a movie that I've seen in 2016.
+I'm actually shocked that the writer thought the end wouldn't be hated and questioned.
 It really is unbelievably bad.
-One of the worst movies I think I've seen in 2016.
+To end with a cold-blooded murder and have no questions asked is terrible.
+One of the worst movies I've seen in 2016.